-New York man who completed 744 marathons dies at age 96
+New York Man Who Completed 744 Marathons Dies At Age 96

 ROCHESTER, N.Y.
 (AP) — An internationally known runner who completed 744 marathons has died.
 Don McNelly was 96.

-The Richard H. Keenan Funeral Home in Fairport, New York, says he died Sunday.
+The Richard H. Keenan Funeral Home in Fairport, New York, he died Sunday.

 The native of Brookville, Ohio, began running in the late 1960s after a close friend died of a heart attack.